 Chances are you know people that enjoy wine and once you start talking about it, you’ll find someone that shares your tastes.
 With all the different varieties of wine that exist, you’ll learn something new from each wine drinker, and that can definitely include finding wines you might enjoy at a price that won’t break your wallet.

 Look For Sales

 Many grocery stores will have wines on sale.
-Here in Michigan, the price of liquor can’t go below a certain amount for each type and size, but there are no such restrictions on wine.
+Here in Michigan, the price of liquor can’t go below a certain amount for each type and size.
+Good news, though!
+There are no such restrictions on wine.
 If you see a sale price on a type of wine you like, don’t be afraid to give it a try.

 Keep A List of What You Like and Don’t Like

-There are so many types of wine out there, that you can easily lose track of wines that you like and that you don’t care for.
+There are so many wines, aren’t there?
+This makes it easy to forget what you’ve had in the past.
 When you find something you like, make note of it, as well as what you paid for it.
 Keep a similar list for wines you’d prefer to avoid.
 While you might easily remember your absolute favorites, there are many that you could potentially forget the details of over time.

 Wine can be a wonderful thing to enjoy, and can be done so in an affordable way.
 Enjoy your wine, in moderation of course.
 Let me know your favorites and not so favorites.
 And, of course I’m always interested how you do so frugally.